How to create advanced search queries in FotoStation.

-The options are Don’t Care, Grayscale, RGB/Lab, CMYK and Not Grayscale.
+The options are Don’t Care, Grayscale, RGB/Lab, CMYK, and Not Grayscale.

-Select the file type that you would like to include in the search.
-Note that the search will be performed on the file extension, which means that if files have the wrong extension, this will affect search result.
-For example, a PDF file with a .jpg extension, will not be found when searching for “Adobe PDF”.
-It will, however, be found in an “Image” search.
-Since some of these choices include more than one file format, we advise you to read the appendix for a complete list of all supported file formats.
+Select the file type to include in the search.
+Note that the search is performed on the file extension, which means that if files have the wrong extension, the search result is affected.
+For example, a PDF file with a .jpg extension, will not be found when searching for Adobe PDF.
+It will, however, be found in an Image search.
+Since some of these choices include more than one file format, we recommend reading the appendix for a complete list of all supported file formats.

-The file type options are Don’t Care, Images, Movies, Adobe PDF, Audio and Office docs.
+The file type options are Don’t Care, Images, Movies, Adobe PDF, Audio, and Office docs.

 FotoStation keeps a log of certain events, i.e. processes that have been applied to images or other files in the archive.
-Note that the history event in question must be enabled before you can search for it.
-Also note that FotoStation only logs special events performed from within the program itself.
-Processes applied in other, external applications are not logged.
+The history event in question must be enabled before you can search for it.
+Also, FotoStation only logs special events performed from within the program itself.
+Processes applied in external applications are not logged.
 Up to ten history events are saved for each file.
-If you would like to view a file’s history log, you can right-click its thumbnail and choose History… from the context menu, or you can click on the History button in the Text Panel.
+To view a file’s history log, right-click its thumbnail and choose History from the context menu, or select History in the Text Panel.

+This option relates only to content in the Caption field (#120).
 Select the amount of text that you would like to be included in your search.
 The options are:

-No Text: Only files that don’t have any text (i.e. meta data) inserted, will be included in the search.
+- No Text: Only files that don’t have any text (i.e. metadata) inserted, will be included in the search.

 - None or Very Small Text: Only files with no text or very little text inserted (caption with 1-10 characters), will be included in the search.